-The Samsung HW-Q70R delivers panoramic, 3-Dimensional sound thanks to its support for both Dolby Atmos and DTS X technology, and its sophisticated style and design makes it the perfect addition to your entertainment hub.
+The Samsung HW-Q70R delivers panoramic, 3-Dimensional sound thanks to its support for both Dolby Atmos and DTS X technology, and its sophisticated style and design make it the perfect addition to your entertainment hub.
 It’s actually rated higher than the Bluesound Pulse 2i Soundbar.

 Samsung has been known for products that produce great sound, and the HW-Q70R is no exception.
-It’s upward-firing speakers allow sound to bounce off the ceiling to relay the impression of height, and its dedicated center speaker allows for the center channel to deliver clear dialogue and more accurate audio reproduction.
-Its playback of surround sound formats like DTS X and Dolby Atmos is decent, pushing its ability to deliver top notch digital audio quality.
-It also comes with a subwoofer unlike the Vizio SB3820-C6 and the Edifier Prisma E3550BT 2.1 audio system.
+Its upward-firing speakers allow sound to bounce off the ceiling to relay the impression of height, and its dedicated center speaker allows for the center channel to deliver clear dialogue and more accurate audio reproduction.
+Its playback of surround sound formats like DTS X and Dolby Atmos is decent, pushing its ability to deliver top-notch digital audio quality.
+It also comes with a subwoofer, unlike the Vizio SB3820-C6 and the Edifier Prisma E3550BT 2.1 audio system.

 Samsung has a very elegant design language for its products, and this is also evident in the HW-Q70R.
 Whether it looks better than the Sony HT-ST5000 is still up for debate, but it does sit very well in your living room.
-The soundbar has good build quality since it features a metal grill that covers both its top and front ends, with plastic covering its sides and back.
-Its wireless subwoofer though is made of wood, and can be placed anywhere in your room since it connects wirelessly to the soundbar.
+The soundbar has good build quality since it features a metal grill that covers both its top and front end, with plastic covering its sides and back.
+Its wireless subwoofer, though, is made of wood and can be placed anywhere in your room since it connects wirelessly to the soundbar.
 Upon purchasing, you’ll also find one HDMI cable in the box that allows you to connect your TV or PC through the soundbar’s HDMI input.
-Aside from its TosLink optical digital audio input, the soundbar only has one HDMI output, and it allows your TV to send sound to the soundbar via a HDMI Arc.
+Aside from its TosLink optical digital audio input, the soundbar only has one HDMI output, and it allows your TV to send sound to the soundbar via an HDMI Arc.